Frequently Asked Questions

 Q) What is the shelf life of my CHEMetrics product?

 A) The CHEMetrics water analysis product line employs vacuum packaging to ensure the longest possible shelf life.
 CHEMetrics shelf-life claims are based on products stored in the dark and at room temperature.
+Stated shelf life is based upon products being stored at room temperature and in the dark.
+In other words, the unused ampoules should be kept inside the cardboard refill packaging when not not in use, and kept inside the plastic kit case; or in the case of spare refill packs, kept in a cupboard or similar when not out in the field.
 Unless otherwise specified, all products have a shelf life of at least 2 years.
 For a list of products that have (or contain a component that has) a shelf-life of less than 2 years, please see the table below.

 |CHEMetrics Product Shelf-Life Bulletin|